Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 [Serverless](https://serverless.com) makes this process much more straight forward and scalable by utilizing a component based configuration where all the infrastructure and code for your entire application can be provisioned easily.
 Not only do these components conveniently refer to commonly used serverless services (AWS: S3 buckets, lambda functions, API Gateways, etc..), they can be re-used and  composed into higher level components to build entire serverless applications.
 Components are open source, and there is lots of pre-built functionality developers can tap into right away.

 As mentioned in the previous section, an automated continuous delivery solution is key for your serverless application.
-Serverless frameworks offer can be easily integrated into CI/CD pipeline to deploy sophisticated serverless applications in one step, making it much easier to manage multi-environment configurations.
+Serverless frameworks can be easily integrated into CI/CD pipeline to deploy sophisticated serverless applications in one step, making it much easier to manage multi-environment configurations.

 ## Closing